kevinkamps/Registrar/README.md

 # Registrar
-The Registrar automatically registers and deregisters applications or services when they are determined healthy.
+Registrar automatically registers and deregisters applications or services to a registry.
+The only registry that is currently supported is a service discovery tool called [Consul](https://www.consul.io/).
+The Registrar can listen for docker containers startign and stopping as well as reading from a static config file.
+It can use providers (AWS, WAN and local network) to resolve ips or provide additional tags when the application or service registrates.

 ## Project background
 This project took a lot if inspiration from [Gliderlabs registrator](https://github.com/gliderlabs/registrator).